Slavery: Americas

 In order to establish itself as an American empire, Spain had to fight against the relatively powerful civilizations of the New World.
 The Spanish conquest of the indigenous peoples in the Americas included using the Natives as forced labour.
 The Spanish colonies were the first Europeans to use African slaves in the New World on islands such as Cuba and Hispaniola.
 It was argued by some contemporary writers to be intrinsically immoral.
 Bartolomé de las Casas, a 16th-century Dominican friar and Spanish historian, participated in campaigns in Cuba (at Bayamo and Camagüey) and was present at the massacre of Hatuey; his observation of that massacre led him to fight for a social movement away from the use of natives as slaves.
 Also, the alarming decline in the native population had spurred the first royal laws protecting the native population.
 The first African slaves arrived in Hispaniola in 1501.
 This era saw a growth in race-based slavery.
 England played a prominent role in the Atlantic slave trade.
 The "slave triangle" was pioneered by Francis Drake and his associates, though English slave-trading would not take off until the mid-17th century.

 Many whites who arrived in North America during the 17th and 18th centuries came under contract as indentured servants.
 The transformation from indentured servitude to slavery was a gradual process in Virginia.
 The earliest legal documentation of such a shift was in 1640 where a black man, John Punch, was sentenced to lifetime slavery, forcing him to serve his master, Hugh Gwyn, for the remainder of his life, for attempting to run away.
-This case was significant because it established the disparity between his sentence as a black man and that of the two white indentured servants who escaped with him (one described as Dutch and one as a Scotchman).
+This case was significant because it established the disparity between his sentence as a black man and that of the two white indentured servants who escaped with him (one described as Dutch and the other a Scot).
 It is the first documented case of a black man sentenced to lifetime servitude and is considered one of the first legal cases to make a racial distinction between black and white indentured servants.

 After 1640, planters started to ignore the expiration of indentured contracts and keep their servants as slaves for life.
 This was demonstrated by the 1655 case Johnson v.
 Parker, where the court ruled that a black man, Anthony Johnson of Virginia, was granted ownership of another black man, John Casor, as the result of a civil case.
 This was the first instance of a judicial determination in the Thirteen Colonies holding that a person who had committed no crime could be held in servitude for life.